stfc/PSyclone/doc/user_guide/profiling.rst

 Profiling API
 -------------
-In order to be used with different profiling tools, PSyclone supports a simple profiling API.
-For each existing profiling tool a simple interface library needs to be implemented that maps the PSyclone profiling calls to the corresponding call for the profiling tool.
+In order to be used with different profiling tools, PSyclone uses the PSyData API.
+For each existing profiling tool a simple interface library needs to be implemented that maps the PSyclone PSyData calls to the corresponding call for the profiling tool.

+Since the profiling API does not need access to any fields or variables, the PSyData node will only create calls to ``PreStart`` and ``PostEnd`` (see :ref:`psy_data_transformation`).

-PSyclone utilises 4 profiling calls which are described in the following sub-sections.
+PSyclone utilises 2 additional profiling calls which are described in the following sub-sections.

 ProfileInit()
 ~~~~~~~~~~~~~